hananather/hananather.github.io/_posts/2020-09-14-Car-Collisions-in-Ottawa.md

 ---

-# Part One: Can we Trust This Data?

-# Preliminary Data Inspection
+# Part One: Preliminary Data Inspection?

 From a primary visual inspection of the data, it can be seen that there are some issues present.
 First of all, the date column contains many entries with “#######” instead of an actual date in the original file.
 This also raises questions on the data itself.
 Are all of the entries valid?